What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: Shapes of UDGs and Non-UDGs

-Our results seem to contrast those of \citet{Jiang19}, who found that field UDGs are more prolate than non-UDGs.
-While we are unsure why our results differ, there are some probable causes that can be ruled out.
-In this work we perform shape measurements using stellar particles in a bin around 2 half-light radii, while \citet{Jiang19} used all stellar particles within 1 half-light radius.
-However, if we calculate our shapes in a similar method, we still find that our isolated UDGs are more oblate than the non-UDGs.
+Our results seem to contrast with those of \citet{Jiang19}, who found that field UDGs are more prolate than non-UDGs.
+However, the low-mass non-UDG axis ratios from Figure 4 of \citet{Jiang19} ($b/a\approx.7$, $c/a\approx.414$) are well within the errors of our isolated non-UDGs.
+While we are unsure why our UDG results differ, there are some probable causes that can be ruled out.
+In this work, we perform shape measurements using stellar particles in a bin around two half-light radii, while \citet{Jiang19} used all stellar particles within one half-light radius.
+However, if we calculate our shapes using a similar method, we still find that our isolated UDGs are more oblate than the non-UDGs.
 Another possible explanation for our differing results is the \Rom\ simulations' inability to form cores.
-The \Rom\ simulations do not resolve the multiphase interstellar medium, thus stars must be allowed to form in gas that is relatively diffuse.
-As a result, the galaxies lack the bursty, clustered central star formation required to produce feedback strong enough create a core in the dark matter halo \citep[e.g.,][]{Dutton2020}.
+The \Rom\ simulations do not resolve the multiphase ISM, thus stars must be allowed to form in gas that is relatively diffuse.
+As a result, the galaxies lack the bursty, clustered central star formation required to produce feedback strong enough to create a core in the dark matter halo \citep[e.g.,][]{Dutton2020}.
 However, in performing our shape analysis on the ``Marvel-ous Dwarfs'' zoom simulations \citep{Munshi21}, we find results consistent with the isolated galaxies in \Rom, where UDGs are more oblate.
-Since the ``Marvel-ous'' suite has the resolution to form cores, this suggests that core formation (or lack thereof) is not influencing our shape analysis in \Rom.
-We note, however, that a recent study by \citet{KadoFong21} found that the inferred 3-dimensional shapes of observed LSB galaxies are well-characterized by oblate spheroids, with $c/a$ values higher than those of high mass dwarfs with thick disks.
+The median ($b/a$, $c/a$) values are (0.85, 0.29) for UDGs and (0.8, 0.56) for non-UDGs, though we note our zoom simulations contain only four UDGs.
+Since the ``Marvel-ous'' suite has the resolution to form cores, this suggests that core formation (or the lack thereof) is not influencing our shape analysis in \Rom.
+We note, however, that a recent study by \citet{KadoFong21} found that the inferred three-dimensional (3D) shapes of observed LSB galaxies are well characterized by oblate spheroids, with $c/a$ values higher than those of high-mass dwarfs with thick disks.
 The LSB galaxies in the \Rom\ simulations (defined as having $r_{\text{eff}}>1$ kpc and $\bar{\mu}_{\text{eff,g}}>24.3$ \sbu) were found to be in good agreement with the observations (see Figure 8 in \citet{KadoFong21}).